jakub-deka/docker_repos/README.md

 `docker run --name jd_py_cuda --gpus all jakub-deka/jupyter-tensorflow-cuda`

+If you want to run this image with a mount to a container file system, you need to run it like this:

+`docker run --name jd_py_cuda2 --gpus all --mount source=docker_vol,target=/home/jovyan/work jakub-deka/jupyter-tensorflow-cuda`

+Additionally, see this https://www.freecodecamp.org/news/docker-mount-volume-guide-how-to-mount-a-local-directory/ & https://stackoverflow.com/questions/23439126/how-to-mount-a-host-directory-in-a-docker-container.
+It specifies how to mount a folder into a docker container.
+For example:

+`docker run --name jd_py_cuda2 --gpus all -v "${PWD}/exposed_to_docker:/mnt/c/users/current_user/exposed_to_docker" jakub-deka/jupyter-tensorflow-cuda`

 This should get it running with the GPU being made available to the container.
 Exit the interactive window if needed and start the containers again.

 `docker start jd_py_cuda`